swampnet/Swampnet.Services/README.md

 pdf stuff.
-- Needed to copy xx to the dinktopdf nuget package directory cache, which for me is: C:\Users\petej\.nuget\packages\dinktopdf\1.0.8\lib\netstandard1.6
+- Needed to copy libwkhtmltox.dll to the dinktopdf nuget package directory cache, which for me is: C:\Users\petej\.nuget\packages\dinktopdf\1.0.8\lib\netstandard1.6
 - This was the x64 version of the library
 - There's an issue describing this at: https://github.com/rdvojmoc/DinkToPdf/issues/5